 The popular city of Seville tends to be the hottest city in Andalusia but cools down considerably in November.
 Rain falls on about seven days during the month, and heavy showers are possible.
 Malaga is warm and mostly sunny, but November is the city's wettest month, with heavy showers around seven days of the month.
 Despite the sun, the sea is typically too cold for swimming during this time of the year.

 The weather in November in the Basque Country and surrounding regions in the North of Spain can be unpredictable.
 Rain and cold weather is common, but it's possible to experience some warm and sunny weather on the coast, such as in San Sebastian.

 Galicia, in northwest Spain, is by far the country's wettest region, so you should expect rain here in November.
 But while it will be wet, it shouldn't be too cold.

 What to Pack

 First, comfortable footwear is a must for Spain, regardless of the season.
 Like most European cities, you'll likely be doing quite a bit of walking.
 In the late fall, when the weather can be wet or unpredictable, boots are a good choice.

+If you're traveling to various climates throughout the country, pack in layers.
+Plan on bringing cozy items, like flannel shirts, knit sweaters, and sturdy pants, like jeans.
 Don't forget winter accessories, including a chunky scarf or knit hat.
 It's unlikely that you'll need a truly heavy winter coat in November in Spain, so instead opt for a lightweight down jacket or a warm vest.

 Remember: If you're visiting Galicia, expect rain and pack accordingly!
-You'll need an umbrella, rain coat, and waterproof shoes for sure.
+You'll need an umbrella, raincoat, and waterproof shoes for sure.